How to Install a UK eSIM: Guide for iPhone and Android

 • Galaxy A series — only specific models.
 The A54 and A55 support eSIM.
 Cheaper A-series phones generally don’t.

 Xiaomi.
 Support varies wildly by model and region.
 The Xiaomi 13 Pro, 14, and 14 Ultra support it.
-Most Redmi and Poco models do not.
+Most Redmi and Poco models don’t.

 Huawei.
 Most recent Huawei phones support eSIM, but the lack of Google services on newer models can complicate the installation process.
 The P40, P50, P60, and Mate series all support it.